 Paul Davidson joined the Chorale in 1995; he was a soloist on All-Night Vigil (Rachmaninoff) and Passion Week (Grechaninov).
 He was guest cantor with the Cecilia Ensemble in Augusta, GA, for its North American premiere of Dobri Hristov’s Liturgy of St. John Chrysostom (I), and a recent soloist locally for the William Baker Festival Singers and Musica Sacra.
 He works as a singer at Kantorei of Kansas City, the Cathedral of the Immaculate Conception, and Grace & Holy Trinity Cathedral.

-A native of East Sussex by way of Chicago, Ed has sung with dozens of organizations across the Midwest, and proudly joined the Chorale in 2018.
-He is also an award-winning composer, primarily of choral music, whose compositions have been commissioned and performed throughout the world.
-He earned degrees in music from Knox College and Roosevelt University, and is now a doctoral student at UMKC.
-He serves as bass section leader for St. Andrew’s Episcopal Church in Kansas City, and composer-in-residence for the William Baker Festival Singers.
+Originally from the United Kingdom, Ed has sung with dozens of organizations across the U.S. and has proudly called the Chorale home since 2018.
+He is also an award-winning composer, primarily of choral music, whose works have been commissioned and performed throughout the world.
+He is currently bass section leader and assistant choirmaster at St. Andrew’s Episcopal Church, and composer-in-residence for the William Baker Festival Singers.
+Ed lives in KC’s South Plaza with his partner Gabi and their enormous dogs Leo and Hoss.

 Bio Coming Soon